A category-theoretic version of the identity type weak factorization system: Weak factorization systems and weakly stable path objects

-Joyal defines a h-tribe as a tribe $(\catm, \Am)$ in which every arrow can be factored through an arrow in ${}^\boxslash\!\Am$ followed by an arrow in \At, and such that the class ${}^\boxslash\!\Am$ is closed under base change~\cite{Jo13}.
-Since it is possible to prove that in a tribe with stable path objects the class ${}^\boxslash\!\Am$ is closed under base change, \cref{lem:fact} implies that every tribe with stable path objects is a h-tribe.
+Joyal defines a h-tribe as a tribe $(\catm, \Am)$ in which every arrow can be factored through an arrow in ${}^\boxslash\!\Am$ followed by an arrow in \At, and such that the class ${}^\boxslash\!\Am$ is closed under base change.
+Since it is possible to prove that in a tribe with weakly stable path objects the class ${}^\boxslash\!\Am$ is closed under base change, the proof of \cref{thm:wfs} implies that every tribe with weakly stable path objects is a h-tribe.

-The identity tribe proposed by van den Berg's seems to be instead a tighter notion, as it is defined as a tribe with path objects in which the factorization of the diagonal arrow is required to be stable under pullback along any arrow~\cite{vdB14}.
-It appears that this is equivalent, in our formulation, to requiring the arrow $i$ to be an iso.
+The identity tribe proposed by van den Berg's seems to be instead a tighter notion, as it is defined as a tribe with path objects in which the factorization of the diagonal arrow is required to be stable under pullback along any arrow.
+It would appear that this is equivalent, in our formulation, to requiring the arrow $i$ to be an iso.

-According to this remark, every identity tribe is a tribe with stable path objects, and both of them are h-tribes.
-Moreover, it seems that not every tribe with stable path objects is an identity tribe: an example of this should be the category of topological spaces with the structure described in~\cref{sec:topsp}, where the arrow $i$ is not an iso but just a mono (cfr.\ \cref{thm:topspob}).
+According to this remark, every identity tribe is a tribe with weakly stable path objects, and both of them are h-tribes.